 The U.S. Occupational Safety and Health Administration (OSHA) limits the amount of airborne benzene exposure for employees 1 part per million (1 ppm) for an 8-hour workday.
-On the other hand, the maximum exposure for short-term limits is set at 5 ppm for any 15-minute period.
+On the other hand, the maximum exposure for short-term limits 5 ppm for any 15-minute period.

 OSHA also requires employees to weird protective clothing and equipment when handling the substance.
 Respirators are required for those workplaces where “engineering controls are not feasible to reduce exposure to the permissible level.”
-Respiratory must have the approval of both the Mine Safety and Health Administration and the National Institute for Occupation Safety and Health (NIOSH).
-Further, depending on which comes first cartridges and canisters must be replaced after every shift change or at the end of their lifespan.
+Respiratory equipment requires the approval of both the Mine Safety and Health Administration and the National Institute for Occupation Safety and Health (NIOSH).
+Further, depending on which comes first, cartridges and canisters must be replaced after every shift change or at the end of their lifespan.

 In addition to the proper safety equipment and training, your employer must provide you with the proper protective clothing.
 For example, boots, gloves, sleeves and aprons are necessary to limit your skin’s exposure to the chemical.
 Similarly, your employer should you provide with protective, splash proof eyewear or safety goggles.